Viator Reservation System API (1.0)

 Introduction

-• Supplier-built APIs - Those APIs (services) developed by the supplier and consumed by Viator.
+• Reservation System APIs: Services developed by the reservation system and consumed by Viator.

-• Viator-built APIs - Those APIs (services) developed by Viator and consumed by the supplier.
+• Viator APIs: Services developed by Viator and consumed by reservation systems.

-The following sections assume the reader has a technical background and is familiar with XML, JSON, Webservices, APIs and similar technologies.
+The following sections assume a technical audience familiar with XML, JSON, Webservices, APIs, and similar technologies.

 Supported Business processes

-The Viator APIs have been designed to support a number of business processes, from initial product creation through to voucher redemption.
-Each of the business processes are supported by the APIs called from either Viator or the Supplier.
+The Viator APIs have been designed to support a number of business processes, from initial product creation through to post-booking transactions.
+Each of these business processes are supported through Viator or reservation system APIs.

-The following sections include the process work flows that the Viator Supplier APIs support.
-Both Viator and supplier-built APIs are described.
+The following sections include the process work flows that the Viator APIs support.

 Product creation

-The process of creating products on Viator's systems utilizes the tour list API (when supported by the supplier) to retrieve product details from the supplier.
-The most important (and connectivity critical) information returned by the API are the supplier tour and tour option codes which will be used in all booking related communications with suppliers.
-These codes are unique values that represent the supplier tours and tour options.
+The process of creating products on Viator utilizes the Tour List API to retrieve product details and identifiers from the reservation system.
+The most important (and connectivity critical) information returned by the API are the product and product option identifiers used in subsequent requests to the reservation system.

 Create a booking

-During the booking process the availability API and booking API are used by Viator Systems to verify the availability of tours and, ultimately, create and confirm the booking with the supplier in real time.
-Availability is confirmed throughout the process to reduce the chance of rejected bookings.
+During the booking process the Availability Check API (v2.0), Reserve API (v2.0) and Booking API are used by Viator to verify the availability. reserve inventory and create and confirm a booking in real time.

 Amend a booking